Discovery of AI Components

 Step 3 - Click the Labels column on the application you wish to review

-Step 4 - You are now taken to the application’s Labels window, where all the AI Frameworks are listed
+Step 4 - You are now taken to the application’s Labels window, where all the AI Components are listed

-Mend AI searches through the package inventory of your application/project to identify AI frameworks.
+Mend AI searches through the package inventory of your application/project to identify AI components.

 This is done in a few ways: